Probability as Shape

-Harry Crane is an Associate Professor of Statistics at Rutgers University.
-Before teaching at Rutgers, Harry received his PhD in Statistics from the University of Chicago and BA in Mathematics and Economics from the University of Pennsylvania.
+Harry Crane is an Associate Professor and Co-Director of the Graduate Program in Statistics and Biostatistics at Rutgers University.
+Before Rutgers, Harry received his PhD in Statistics from the University of Chicago and BA in Mathematics and Economics from the University of Pennsylvania.
 He has previously held positions as a Visiting Scholar in Mathematics at UC Berkeley, Research Associate at the RAND Corporation, and Research Fellow at the Foreign Policy Research Institute.

 My research interests are in probability theory, stochastic processes, foundations of statistical inference and probability, and logic.

 A common theme throughout this work has been the concept of exchangeability, its variants (partial exchangeability, relative exchangeability, edge exchangeability, relational exchangeability), and the role they play in statistical inference.